-New year, same problems.
-Construction companies have been struggling to fill positions for years, and those human resources struggles are projected to continue in 2022 for companies in both North America and Europe.
+Construction companies have been struggling to fill positions for years, and those human resources struggles are projected to continue for AEC companies around the globe.

-A 2021 survey conducted by the Association of General Contractors of America outlines the most notable effects of the skilled labor shortage in construction in the midst of the pandemic:
+A survey conducted by the Association of General Contractors of America in 2021 outlined the most notable effects of the skilled labor shortage in construction in the midst of the pandemic:

 - 72% say that projects are taking longer than anticipated